Stormwater Remediation Fee

-Baltimore County is mandated by state law to implement a fee to pay for new stormwater management regulations.
-The fee is identified as a separate item on your 2013 real property tax bill.
+Baltimore County is mandated by federal law to address phosphorus, nitrogen and sediment loading into the Chesapeake Bay.
+In order to pay for these new stormwater management regulations, the County has implemented a stormwater remediation fee.
+The fee is identified as a separate item on your 2016 real property tax bill.

 Stormwater runoff from impervious surfaces—such as parking lots, roads and roofs—causes a range of environmental problems including pollution of the Chesapeake Bay and other waterways, more frequent flooding, increased erosion and contamination of drinking water.